Canadian Gridded Climate Dataset - NRCanMET

 Summary Description

 The ANUSPLIN Canadian Gridded Climate Dataset (NRCanMET) is a high-resolution, station-based gridded climate dataset produced by Natural Resources Canada (NRCan) and Agriculture and Agri-Food Canada.
-It provides daily and monthly interpolated climate variables across Canada, utilizing the Australian National University Spline (ANUSPLIN) model.
+It provides daily and monthly interpolated climate variables across Canada, utilizing the Australian National University Spline (ANUSPLIN) interpolation package.
 The dataset provides information coninuous in time and space for climate research and environmental studies.
+A variation of the dataset is PCIC-Blend which combines NRCanMET with regional station interpolation datasets.

 Dataset Characteristics